ataylor8019/NewsStatisticsCompiler/README.md

 # NewsStatisticsCompiler
  Python project to get statistical data from jl files

+Project Information:

+See directory "ProjectBackground" for initial project request and detailed output file information.
+See directory "TestData" for examples of typical input and corresponding output.

 Basic usage:

 WordStatGenerator.py -newssource "[news source]" where news source is the prefix of one or more .jl files containing article information scanned from a given news site.
+Currently acceptable values are "ap", "reuters", and "npr".

 Input: